 This particular TIME ad is about youth smoking prevention and invites readers to visit PhilipMoorrisUSA.com or call 1-877-PMUSA-WEB.
 During the free fully automated call, Philip Morris will offer to send you two different 16 page brochures and a third version in Spanish.
 The booklets are also available on its website.

-The first “trust us” booklet is entitled “Raising Kids Who Don’t Smoke” (PDF file).
+The first "trust us" booklet was released in 2003 and entitled "Raising Kids Who Don't Smoke" (PDF file).
 It is loaded with half-truths that are more confusing than honest.
-The second booklet is entitled “Peer Pressure & Smoking" (PDF file).
-Let's look at muddy-waters from each.
+The second booklet was also released in 2003 and is entitled "Peer Pressure & Smoking" (PDF file).
+The third was released in 2005 and is also entitled "Raising Kids Who Don't Smoke" Let's look at muddy-waters from the first two.

 Although page 4 of "Raising Kids" briefly mentions the possibility of addiction, it does not warn youth or parents that smoking nicotine is extremely addictive.
 In fact, on page 13 of "Peer Pressure," Philip Morris falsely reassures youth that they can safely smoke for a few weeks without getting hooked.

 Although Philip Morris phrases it a bit differently, its words were carefully chosen.
 It advises a mother talking to her daughter to "tell her it's possible for teens to become addicted after only a few weeks of smoking."
 Where are our public health officials and why are they silent?

 It gets worse.
 In discussing possible short-term effects of smoking, on page 4 of Raising Kids, chemical dependency isn't even listed.
 According to Philip Morris, the worst possible short-term effects of teen or preteen smoking are that they are "more susceptible to colds" and "experience shortness of breath more often than those who don't."
 Philip Morris makes experimenting sound almost harmless.